thechoppergroup/scoutahead-public/_sections/smart.md

 ###### Reduce Security & Legal Risks

-* Protect your proprietary information with two-factor authentication and encryption
+* Protect your IP with two-factor authentication and encryption

 * Sync with Active Directory, manage users and control permissioning through an administrative console&nbsp;